SHIFT-ware/ja/README.md

 # git checkout master
 ```

-Edit mkdocs.yml or some files under docs directory, then
+Edit mkdocs.yml or some files under the docs directory, then

 ```